8 Best Homeowners Insurance Companies in Nevada of 2023

 - Early Signing: Sign your Allstate policy a week or more before your old policy expires to get a discount.

-- New Homeowner: New home buyers get a discount, as do those who buy newly constructed homes.
+- New Homeowner: New home buyers, as do those who buy newly constructed homes, get a discount.

 - New Roof Discount: A new roof will save you some money on your policy.